JayWhiteBuffalo/green-coding/README.md

 3. Full CRUD Functionality

-      Users can add new locations (cities) to the platform.
+      Users can add reviews to the platform.

       Reviews and ratings for cities can be created, updated, and deleted.